Licensing Guides

 Gas Piping Journeyman: 4,000 hours

-Who Issues Plumbers Licenses in Alaska?
+Who Issues Plumbing Contractors Licenses in Alaska?

 Alaska does not have any reciprocal agreements for plumbers with any other states.
 If you are licensed in another state, you will still need to meet the educational and experience requirements in Alaska.
-If you’ve completed a United States Department of Labor Apprenticeship elsewhere, that should be no problem, but you will still need to pass the Alaska exam to get your Certificate of Fitness.
+If you’ve completed a U.S. Department of Labor Apprenticeship elsewhere, that should be no problem, but you will still need to pass the Alaska exam to get your Certificate of Fitness.

 Plumbing Certifications